Wolframe/Wolframe/windows/Readme.txt

 * Set the location of the WIX toolkit in 'Makefile.W32' in variable 'WIX_DIR'.

-* Copy prerequisites in src, e. g.
+* Copy prerequisites in 'src' subdir, e. g.

   cd src
   nmake /nologo /f Makefile.W32 ^